-Accounts payable and accrued expenses were \$58.9 million as of June 30, 2022, compared to \$72.0 million as of December 31, 2021.
-The decrease was primarily driven by the settlement of previously accrued compensation expenses, premium taxes and other contractual payables during the six months ended June 30, 2022, partially offset by an increase in reinsurance payables associated with the 2022-1 XOL Transaction.
+Accounts payable and accrued expenses were \$73.9 million as of September 30, 2022, compared to \$72.0 million as of December 31, 2021.
+The increase was primarily driven by accrued and unpaid interest on the Notes which is payable semi-annually in June and December and reinsurance premiums payable, partially offset by the settlement of previously accrued compensation expenses, premium taxes and other contractual payables during the nine months ended September 30, 2022.

-Reserve for insurance claims and claim expenses was \$98.5 million as of June 30, 2022, compared to \$103.6 million as of December 31, 2021.
+Reserve for insurance claims and claim expenses was \$94.9 million as of September 30, 2022, compared to \$103.6 million as of December 31, 2021.
 The decrease was primarily driven by a release of a portion of the reserves we established for anticipated claims payments in prior periods, cure activity, and a decline in the total size of our default population.
 The decrease was partially offset by an increase in the average reserve carried per default.
 While we have generally established lower reserves per default for loans that we consider to be impaired in connection with the COVID-19 pandemic, we have increased the initial reserves held for such loans as they have aged in default status.
-See "- Insurance Claims and Claim Expenses," above for further details.
+See "Insurance Claims and Claim Expenses," above for further details.

-Reinsurance funds withheld, which represents our ceded reinsurance premiums written, less our profit and ceding commission receivables related to the 2016 QSR Transaction was \$4.5 million as of June 30, 2022, compared to \$5.6 million as of December 31, 2021.
+Reinsurance funds withheld, which represents our ceded reinsurance premiums written, less our profit and ceding commission receivables related to the 2016 QSR Transaction was \$3.7 million as of September 30, 2022, compared to \$5.6 million as of December 31, 2021.
 The decrease relates to the continued decline in ceded premiums written on single premium policies, due to the end of the reinsurance coverage period for new business under the 2016 QSR Transaction at December 31, 2017.
 See Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 5, Reinsurance."

 All unexercised warrants expired at their contractual maturity in April 2022.
-No warrants or warrant liability remained at June 30, 2022.
+No warrants or warrant liability remained at September 30, 2022.
 Warrant liability was \$2.4 million at December 31, 2021.
 For further information regarding the valuation of our warrant liability and its impact on our results of operations and financial position, see Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 3, Fair Value of Financial Instruments."

-Net deferred tax liability was \$161.7 million at June 30, 2022, compared to \$164.2 million at December 31, 2021.
-The decrease was primarily due to the increase in unrealized losses recorded in other comprehensive income, and was largely offset by an increase in the claimed deductibility of our statutory contingency reserve.
+Net deferred tax liability was \$166.6 million at September 30, 2022, compared to \$164.2 million at December 31, 2021.
+The increase was primarily due to an increase in the claimed deductibility of our statutory contingency reserve and was largely offset by the increase in unrealized losses recorded in other comprehensive income.
 For further information regarding income taxes and their impact on our results of operations and financial position, see Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 9, Income Taxes."

-Other liabilities increased to \$12.6 million as of June 30, 2022, compared to \$3.2 million as of December 31, 2021.
+Other liabilities increased to \$12.4 million as of September 30, 2022, compared to \$3.2 million as of December 31, 2021.
 The increase was primarily driven by the recognition of an incremental lease liability in connection with the modification of the operating lease for our corporate headquarters in January 2022.